shagunsodhani/locis/README.md

 ## Setup

 * Download and setup Scala, Hadoop (with HDFS) and HBase for versions given [here](docs/implementation.md).
+* Refer [this](https://github.com/shagunsodhani/book-keeper) for sample values for Hadoop and HBase configurations in pseudo distributed mode.
 * Copy `src/main/resources/reference.conf.sample` to `src/main/resources/reference.conf` and populate values.
 * Run `mvn clean install` in project folder.